mliew21396/remote-work-u2/week-5/9-gps2-1/README.md

 - You should already know what this chunk of code does, so write that in a comment below "Release 8."
 - What do you think about the way the code works from releases 5 - 8?
 Does it make sense to you?
 Is there a better way to do this?
 - Look at the last line of Driver Test Code.
 As you can see, the code isn't even working correctly!
-- Refactor the code so that the method will give the person "cake" as their primary food.
+- Refactor the code so that the method will give "cake" if they ask for it.
+You can decide how to implement this.
 - Change that line of Driver Test code so it makes sense.
 - Run the code after making the changes to ensure it still works.